shriuken/starcraft2ai/capstone/RyanBenner.md

   - win rate of Race X against Blizzard's AI on diffulcty level Y playing Race Z
   - spectate the bot playing against itself.
   - spectate the bot playing against ranked players of various races to view its performance.

+## Spring Essay

+I had individual contributions to this project, both technical and non-technical.
+Initially, I explored the feasibility of developing and building our A.I. within the C++ API provided us by Blizzard while Jon explored Python.
+During my exploration, I actually created our first non-machine learned AI that we initially used as a baseline for determining what basic parameters and limitations we wanted to use for our AI when we developed the machine learned version.
+After our exploration was finished, we decided to utilize the Python wrapper provided by DeepMind.
+I was also responsible for writing many of the documents for our project, particularly the final design poster.
+The initial two versions of our poster draft were designed by me, and Jon and I collaborated to create the center most graphics depicting the model of our AI.
+Since I plan on attending graduate school, learning the process for creating a poster was extremely valuable to me.

+This project was also my first foray into developing a project that utilized machine learning.
+After we decided on doing Python, I spent much of my time trying to understand how to develop a reinforcement-learned AI and I became quite familiar with a Q-learned model.
+Arguably, my biggest obstacle for this project was keeping up with each new update to our AI’s model.
+Since this was my first time working on a project in the ML space, I spent a large portion of my time attempting to learn about the Q-learned model we initially started with.
+I successfully was able to understand this, but due to our project’s model constantly being updated, I did quickly fall behind on that front.